Marco Materazzi: 2004–2008: Domestic success under Mancini

-In July 2004, at the start of 2004–05 season, Inter bench was entrusted to manager Roberto Mancini, with whom – in the first season – Materazzi lost his place in the starting lineup.
+In July 2004, at the start of 2004–05 season, the Inter bench was entrusted to manager Roberto Mancini, with whom – in the first season – Materazzi lost his place in the starting lineup.
 In the next season he played more, and was the only Italian to score a goal for the club that season.
 On 5 March 2006, Materazzi scored an 89th-minute header at Roma to rescue his side a point and to break the hosts' record of 11 consecutive victories.
 He finished the 2005–06 season by totaling 39 appearances across all competitions.

 Materazzi signed a new contract in August 2006 which kept him at San Siro until June 2010.
 At the end of the year he was a nominee for UEFA Team of the Year along with teammate Fabio Grosso.
 The 2006–07 season saw him scoring 10 goals, thus being the top scoring defender of Serie A. He notably scored in the 4–3 win in Derby della Madonnina against Milan, an overhead kick versus Messina and a brace away to Siena on 23 April which won the club's 15th league title with five games remaining.
 For his performances, Materazzi was voted the Serie A Defender of the Year.

 Materazzi missed the first part of 2007–08 season due to an injury suffered whilst on international duty which forced him to be sidelined until November 2007.
-Later in February of the following year, Materazzi gave a poor display in the first leg of 2007–08 UEFA Champions League first knockout round against Liverpool, receiving a red card in the 30th minute, as Inter lost 2–0 at Anfield.
+Later, in February of the following year, Materazzi gave a poor display in the first leg of 2007–08 UEFA Champions League first knockout round against Liverpool, receiving a red card in the 30th minute, as Inter lost 2–0 at Anfield.
 His performance was criticised by his teammates after the end of the match.
 Later on throughout the season, during a 2–2 draw against Siena, Materazzi argued with striker Julio Ricardo Cruz on whom to take a penalty kick.
-Eventually it was Materazzi who took it but his attempt was easily saved by Alex Manninger.
+Eventually, it was Materazzi who took it but his attempt was easily saved by Alex Manninger.
 It was his first miss since 2001.
 The draw spoiled Inter's chances of winning the title with one game to spare.
 After the match, the choice to take the penalty was criticized by manager Roberto Mancini while Materazzi himself apologized, stating that it should have been Cruz the one to take it.
 Inter eventually won the championship for the third consecutive time after defeating Parma 2–0 in the last matchday with Materazzi playing full-90 minutes.
 He concluded the season with 23 Serie A appearances, 4 Coppa Italia appearances, 1 Supercoppa Italiana appearance and 3 UEFA Champions League appearances for a total of 33 appearances.